ravichugh/sketch-n-sketch/notes/retarget-html.md

 * 'Pausing' the canvas to allow editing in different states
 * Zoom/pan in iframe, can be done with CSS
 * ~~Zone mode to show no zones~~
+* Recreate a basic website to get an idea of current workflow